-Cisco is a highly acquisitive company, bolstering its offerings with purchases both large and small.
+Cisco is actively acquisitive company, bolstering its offerings with purchases both large and small.
 In mid-2014 it paid $175 million for Tail-f Systems, a Swedish company that provides multi-vendor network service orchestration for traditional and virtual networks.
 The acquisition will boost Cisco's cloud virtualization offerings.

-In 2013 it bought five companies, ending with San Jose-based Insieme Networks, a privately-held developer of application-centric infrastructure products, in December.
+The company was even busier in 2013 when it bought five companies.
+They included San Jose-based Insieme Networks, a privately-held developer of application-centric infrastructure products, in December.
 In October the company purchased New Jersey-based WHIPTAIL, an all-solid-state array vendor, for about $415 million in cash.
 Cisco will use WHIPTAIL's capabilities to enhance its Unified Computing Systems, a rack that combines servers, storage, and networking, and which is sold into the data centers of large companies.
 Also in October Cisco bought cybersecurity firm Sourcefire for some $2.7 billion, its largest buy of the year.
 IT security firms are a hot commodity, and Sourcefire fits with the company's strategy to boost its holdings in the area.
 In mid-2013 Cisco purchased enterprise IT energy management firm JouleX for about $107 million.
 The privately held company complements Cisco's EnergyWise technology.
 Also that year it acquired data virtualization software firm Composite Software.